voxel51/fiftyone/docs/source/integrations/mongodb.rst

     mongodb_index = fob.compute_similarity(
         dataset,
         model="clip-vit-base32-torch",
-        brain_key="mongodb_index",
+        embeddings="embeddings",  # the field in which to store the embeddings brain_key="mongodb_index",
         backend="mongodb",
     )

-    # Wait for the index to be created
+    # Wait for the index to be ready for querying...
     assert mongodb_index.ready

 .. _mongodb-manual-index: